It’s Time to Visit Colombia

 When leaving Colombia by air there is an exit tax which is usually included in the price of your flight ticket.

 If you have carry-on only the flights are very cheap and well-connected throughout the country.
 On popular routes, they’re sometimes just as cheap as taking the bus, just much faster.
 Like most budget airlines, the real costs sneak up when checking bags.
 Just be sure to carefully read any fine print.
+But overall, this is the best way to travel Colombia between bigger cities.

 Check out BusBud.com for the lowest rates.
 If you’re not in too much of a hurry, these are your cheapest option.
 Due to the windy roads and changing landscape, they often take many hours.
 Often on longer distances, you’ll have an overnight option, which is a nice way to save on one night’s accommodation.
 Just remember that the A/C is often on full crank the entire ride, so bring a blanket or sweater just in case.